Multiply-robust Estimator of Cumulative Incidence Function Difference for Right-Censored Competing Risks Data: Results

-\section{Simulation Analysis}
+\subsection{Simulation Analysis}

-In this section, we conduct an extensive simulation study under various scenarios to evaluate the performance of separate PS and OR models, doubly robust models and our proposed multiply robust models.
+In this section, we conduct extensive simulation studies under various scenarios to evaluate the performance of estimators for the CIF difference.
+We compare our proposed multiply robust estimator with traditional estimators relying solely on either a PS model or an OR model, as well as standard doubly robust estimators.

-\subsection{Simulation Set-Up}
+\subsubsection{Simulation Set-Up}